emencia/runplaywright/tests/README.md

 # Example

 To run the example tests clone the repository.
-The tests are located in the `src/tests` folder and the playbooks that run the tests are in the `src/playbook` folder
+The playbooks that run the tests are in the `src` folder

 ## Dev mode